BAMresearch/SOFA/README.rst

 Description
 ===========
-SOFA is an open-source GUI program which addresses the most common problems of AFM force spectroscopy: finding the true point of contact of any given force-distance curve and increasing signal to noise ratio of single curves by defining and averaging representative subsets of curves.
+SOFA is a GUI which addresses the most common problems of AFM force spectroscopy: finding the true point of contact of any given force-distance curve and increasing signal to noise ratio of single curves by defining and averaging representative subsets of curves.
 By loading an array of curves (force map or force volume depending on the AFM company) into SOFA a universal algorithm corrects and plots all force distance curves into one common coordinate system (cantilever deflection δ vs piezo displacement Z).

 Subgroups of curves can be defined by either